tebennett/PlotQL-observable-plot/Description.md

 # Mobius

 # Description:  test branch for event-bus implementations
+# CANCELLED:  Solid js signals are already event-emitters, so the code was redundant
 reduce the number of event-buses needed, improve scalability and stability before integrating into master

 # Ideas